expede/awesome-culture/README.md

 This is an ever-evolving list, and thus a continual work in progress.
 If you have a suggestion, please [submit a pull request](https://help.github.com/articles/using-pull-requests/)!

+NB: _There will be duplicates!_ If a resource falls under two categories, it will be placed under each section.

 # Manifestos
 - [Here's to the crazy ones (Apple)](https://www.youtube.com/watch?v=8rwsuXHA7RA)
 - [Code & Coffee Manifesto](https://github.com/Code-and-Coffee-YVR/how-to-organize/blob/master/Manifesto.md)